 UPDATED CROSS BORDER TRAVEL ADVICE

-Exemptions apply to those considered an essential traveller, who are permitted to enter South Australia without the requirement to self-quarantine for a full 14-day period.
+Travellers from all other state and territories are still required to quarantine for 14 days.
+Quarantine requirments for some other states and territories are expected to be eased on 20 July 2020.
+Exemptions still apply to those considered an essential traveller, who are permitted to enter South Australia without the requirement to self-quarantine for a full 14-day period.

 New directions under the Emergency Management (Cross Border Travel No 3) (COVID-19) Direction 2020 classify Defence Department personnel, including civilian staff and private contractors, and those required to support time-critical national security and defence activities as an essential worker.
 This direction was updated to capture the needs of the defence manufacturing workforce.